Mononucleosis virus increases the risk of multiple sclerosis by 32 times - 05/04/2022

 warning symptoms

 Demyelinating and autoimmune disease that compromises the central nervous system, multiple sclerosis happens when, due to a wrong action of the immune system, the myelin sheath (fat layer that surrounds the nerves) is attacked.
-As a result, it impairs the conduction of nerve stimuli, and the person can manifest a series of symptoms.
+With this, it impairs the conduction of nervous stimuli, and the person can manifest a series of symptoms.

 Although they vary in intensity, some signs are more frequent, according to Rodrigo B. Thomaz, a neurologist specializing in demyelinating diseases at Hospital Israelita Albert Einstein.